 “Well, I applied for the Peace Corp and will most likely be in the IT sector somewhere in Central America.
 I don’t plan to leave soon, but am heavily considering it,” I say.

-He ignores me and says, “Let’s go have a drink here.”
+“Let’s go have a drink here.”

 I’ll never know what happened to the man, but perhaps me obviously avoiding him had an impact.
 Perhaps he doesn’t care.
 He isn’t a regular like some of the homeless people I see at the bus stop in the mornings and evenings to and from work.
 They walk up and down the crowds of people asking for something, needing something.